- Not a substitute for professional veterinary help.

-So, if your pup loves the water, how do you know when or if it’s safe to go for a dip?
+So if your pup loves the water, how do you know when or if it’s safe to go for a dip?
 And just how cold is too cold for your dog to swim?

 Water Temperature

-Breed Considerations
+Breed considerations

+Adams says in general, most dogs will be guided by their own instincts about swimming.
 “Dogs will usually be aware of their own bodies, to a degree.
 So, I tend to trust their judgment,” she explains.

 Even still, it’s important to be aware of your surroundings, your individual dog’s constitution, and trust your instincts when deciding if swimming is a good idea.